 What will the music be like?

-Why do you call it a message and not a sermon?
+Why do you call it a meditation and not a sermon?

 What do you provide for children?